 TEMPERATURE AND SLEEP

 Sleep is an opportunity for our body to re-energise.
-You can actually sleep yourself to a better tomorrow, and to being happier, healthier, smarter and faster.
-Yet most people will at some point suffer from sleep problems, ruining not only our nights but also our days.
+We can actually sleep ourselves to a better tomorrow, and to being happier, healthier, smarter and faster.
+Still most people will at some point suffer from sleep problems, ruining not only our nights but also our days.
 Our sleep is impacted by many factors.
 Recent research shows that one very important, but often overlooked, factor is to staying thermo-neutral, meaning that we are neither too hot nor too cold.

-- Keep the bedroom as dark as possible.
+Keep the bedroom as dark as possible.
 Look out for the less obvious sources of light as well, such as electronic devices on standby mode.
-This is particularly important during long, light summer nights or if you work shifts.

 HABITS & LIFESTYLE

-- Establish a sleep schedule; try to go to bed and get up at the same time every day, even at the weekends and during holidays and business trips.
-A regular sleep schedule reinforces our body’s sleep-wake cycle, which helps us to sleep better at night.
+Establish a sleep schedule: try to go to bed and get up at the same time every day, even at the weekends and during holidays and

 MOOD & STRESS